chains-lab/sso-svc/docs/web/docs/ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta.md

 NewReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMetaWithDefaults instantiates a new ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetErrorId

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) GetErrorId() string`

+GetErrorId returns the ErrorId field if non-nil, zero value otherwise.

+### GetErrorIdOk

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) GetErrorIdOk() (*string, bool)`

+GetErrorIdOk returns a tuple with the ErrorId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetErrorId

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) SetErrorId(v string)`

+SetErrorId sets ErrorId field to given value.

+### GetRequestId

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) GetRequestId() string`

+GetRequestId returns the RequestId field if non-nil, zero value otherwise.

+### GetRequestIdOk

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) GetRequestIdOk() (*string, bool)`

+GetRequestIdOk returns a tuple with the RequestId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestId

+`func (o *ReNewsChainsAuthV1OwnGet400ResponseErrorsInnerMeta) SetRequestId(v string)`

+SetRequestId sets RequestId field to given value.

 ### GetParameter